Alumni Services and Opportunities

 Alumni are eligible to attend information sessions of companies recruiting at Southwestern and, if space permits, participate in interviews (provided they are preselected to interview by the employer).
 For details on recruiting events, see our Calendar.

-Develop a professional resume to store on a web-based job search and resume referral site.
+Develop a professional resume to store online.
 You must be registered with PirateLink and have an updated, targeted resume in the system to be eligible for on-campus recruiting opportunities targeted at alumni.
 Contact Career Services for the password and register today with PirateLink.

 How You Can Help Us